-50 Surprising Kitchen Safety Dos & Don’ts
+50 Kitchen Safety Dos & Don'ts Everyone Needs to Know

 You might be a great home chef, but how do you fare when it comes to food safety?
 There's way more to kitchen safety than just washing your hands before you start cooking.
 These things might seem nitpicky at first, but they're super important for your health.
 After all, the last thing you want is to spend precious time making a home-cooked meal, only to get sick from something that was improperly done during your cooking process.

 From properly storing food to cooking meats to the right temperature, here are 50 food safety dos and don'ts to let govern your kitchen.
 We broke these down into 25 dos and 25 don'ts.
 Hopefully, you're doing all of these already, but if you're not, it's never too late to start.